 If you feel a bit dizzy or uncomfortable at any point during these exercises, just stop, close your eyes and allow them to rest for longer.

-Masha Bennett is a UKCP registered psychotherapist and a trainer of EFT (Emotional Freedom Techniques).
-She has worked for a number of years within the UK criminal justice system, including running a drug rehabilitation programme in a women’s prison, and currently combines work in the National Health Service with her private therapy practice.
+Masha Bennett is a UKCP registered psychotherapist in private practice, specialising in psychological trauma and addictions.
+She has worked for a number of years within the UK criminal justice system, including running a drug rehabilitation programme in a women’s prison, and offered psychotherapy to staff and patients in the National Health Service.
+Masha teaches trauma awareness, therapeutic and self-help tools to professionals and general public and has delivered training across Europe, Asia and Middle East.
 Her website is www.practicalhappiness.co.uk.